lighthou/personal-IM/README.md

 # personal-IM
-Small messaging app over users on a network
+My first C# Application
+Messaging application betweens users and a server over a LAN